 A swimming cap is a good idea to protect your hair and make you more streamlined as you move through the water.

 For the cycling leg, you’ll obviously need a bike.
 This is likely to be your biggest expense.
 You can invest in a proper triathlon bike, which is made to be aerodynamic, or use a regular road bike.
+If this is your first introduction to triathlon-type events, you can even use a hybrid or mountain bike.

 If you’re serious about your cycling, you may want to use clipless pedals (these are the kind that you can clip your shoes into).
 You’ll need to replace your pedals and get compatible shoes with cleats, but it has the potential to improve your performance.